A Powerful Bootstrap Test of Independence in High Dimensions: Simulations

-In this section, the finite-sample performance of our proposed test is investigated in simulations.
-We consider three variants of the test that employ different types of studentization.
-The procedure introduced in Section~\ref{sec: test}, constructs the test statistic $\hat T$ based on the individual Chatterjee's rank correlations $\hat\xi_j$ as in \eqref{eq:test_statistic} and the critical value $\hat c(\alpha)$ from the distribution of the bootstrap statistic $\hat T^B$ as in \eqref{eq:bootstrap_statistic}.
-This test does not use studentization and is denoted by BMB0.
-We compare this test to the two studentized variants described in Remark~\ref{rem: studentization}.
-Both variants use the test statistic $\hat{T}^{stud}$, but different critical values: BMB1 refers to the test with critical value from the bootstrap statistic $\hat{T}^{B,stud\,1}$ and BMB2 to the one based on $\hat{T}^{B,stud\,2}$.
+We consider three variants of our proposed test that employ different types of studentisation.
+Implementations can be found in our accompanying R package \href{https://github.com/mauolivares/hdIndep}{\texttt{hdIndep}}.

-In the main text, we report results for two different designs (Models~1 and 2) in which deviations from the null are such that only one of the $Y_1,\ldots,Y_p$ violates independence.
-In Appendix~\ref{app:additional_results_for_simulation_ii}, we consider a third design (Model 3) in which all $Y_1,\ldots,Y_p$ violate independence.
-The qualitative conclusions therein are similar to those in the main text.
+\begin{description} \item[BMB0.]
+This test constructs the test statistic $\hat T$ based on the individual Chatterjee's rank correlations $\hat\xi_j$ as in \eqref{eq:test_statistic} and employs the critical value $\hat c(\alpha)$ from the distribution of the bootstrap statistic $\hat T^B$ as in \eqref{eq:bootstrap_statistic}. \item[BMB1.]
+This test is a variant of BMB0 that uses the studentised test statistic $\hat{T}^{stud}$ and the critical value from the bootstrap statistic $\hat{T}^{B,stud\,1}$ as in Remark~\ref{rem: studentization}. \item[BMB2.]
+This test is a variant of BMB0 that uses the studentised test statistic $\hat{T}^{stud}$ and the critical value from the bootstrap statistic $\hat{T}^{B,stud\,2}$ as in Remark~\ref{rem: studentization}. \end{description}